Denver Distracted Driver Accident Attorney

 Smartphones and other hand-held devices have become so ubiquitous in our daily lives that their use is now automatic and even reflexive for a broad cross-section of the population.
 As as result, the number of car accidents resulting from distracted driving has grown exponentially and represents an extremely serious situation.
 The sad fact of the matter is that the injuries routinely sustained in collisions of this type can prove permanently devastating.
-If you or a loved one has suffered severe harm due the negligence of a distracted driver, securing the services of a seasoned car accident attorney is often the best way to increase the chances that fair compensation can ultimately be obtained.
-Jeremy Rosenthal is prepared to do battle on behalf of injury victims across Colorado, pursuing justice and accountability every step of the way.
+If you or a loved one has suffered severe harm due the negligence of a distracted driver, securing the services of a seasoned Denver distracted driver accident attorney is often the best way to increase the chances that fair compensation can ultimately be obtained.

 Though there can be no doubt that the electronic devices on which most of us rely provide a new level of flexibility and freedom to accomplish a broad array of tasks, the constant temptation to engage with them can lead to very real concerns.
 This technology addiction has produced an alarming rise in the rate of crashes stemming solely from distracted driving, leaving many victims injured, disabled or worse.
 The staggering medical bills, therapy costs, continuing care requirements, lost wages and other losses can bring families to the brink of despair.
 However, with the help of a knowledgeable accident attorney, it is possible for victims to assert their right to seek justice along with the monetary resources so critical to their recovery.